DiamondLightSource/pymalcolm/docs/arch/hierarchy.rst

 wired together, and the positions they should be drawn at.
 Each child Block has a Part associated with it that will be loaded if the Block is marked as active.

-The Editor Block has a number of Table attributes that categorizes each writeable attribute of each child Block into one of 3 categories:
+The Editor Block also has a number of Table attributes that categorizes each writeable attribute of each child Block into one of 3 categories:

 - **Mirror**